Mortgage

 Is there a first-time homebuyer tax credit in Florida?

-The Florida Housing Finance Corporation no longer offers a mortgage credit certificate (MCC) program, but some local housing finance agencies may still have an MCC program that offers a tax credit to Florida first-time homebuyers.
-Furthermore, there is no longer a federal tax credit for first-time homebuyers, nor one available statewide.
+The Florida Housing Finance Corp. no longer offers a mortgage credit certificate (MCC) program, but some local housing finance agencies may still have an MCC program that offers a tax credit to Florida first-time homebuyers.
+Furthermore, there is no longer a federal tax credit for first-time homebuyers nor is one available statewide.

 Today's Mortgage Rates